xingyzt/notes/astrophysics.md

   spectral type (warmer leftward)
 * 80–90% of stars lie as dwarfs in a main sequence from upper left to lower right
   * Width of main sequence due to varying ages and compositions
+* Initial theory was stars evolved from upper left to lower right;
+  terminology of “earlier” (warmer) and “later” (cooler) stars remain
 * Simple luminosity–temperature relation reveals fundamental dependence on mass* Iso-radius lines run diagonally roughly parallel to main sequence
   * Warmer, more massive stars have a lower average density
 * Supergiants such as Betelgeuse occupy extreme upper right